sulu/sulu-docs/book/creating-a-basic-website/setup-a-webspace.rst

 Normally you'll create a webspace for a new website, a landingpage or a portal, that should run on your Sulu instance.

-The following file shows the simplest configuration possible.
+The following file shows a configuration.
 These lines will be explained in the following paragraphs.

 .. code-block:: xml